 This system worked well until Michael Ware retired and the experience and processes were lost.
 It became apparent that this totally informal arrangement was not really satisfactory and it was decided at the Forum held in Paris that there should be a formalised Forum Secretariat established.

 Peter Mitchell took over the role of Chairman of the World Forum Secretariat, but retired at the end of 2008 when Michael Penn of the Haynes International Motor Museum took over the Chairmanship.
-Currently the Secretariat has a panel of nine experienced members and grows by one every time the Forum is held.
+Currently the Secretariat has a panel of eight experienced members and grows by one every time the Forum is held.

 The Forum has discussed matters as diverse as lock construction and the psychology of marketing but generally debates common problems and solutions encountered during the day to day running and development of motor museums world wide.